signalfx/signalfx-agent/docs/monitors/http.md

   * `port` should be the port to connect to.
 If not defined, it will be `443` if `useHTTPS:true` or `80` else.
-  * `path` will contain the full query including resource path and eventually the `GET` method parameters with `?` separator.
+  * `path` will contain the full query including resource path and finally the `GET` method parameters with `?` separator.

-__Notice__: `:port` will be removed from `url` if default because implicit and make the behavior similar to what `curl` does.
+__Notice__: `:port` will be removed from `url` if default because it is implicit and makes the behavior similar to what `curl` does.

 In addition to information from the URL you can also configure the behavior of the request done on this URL: